游客

 Why not learn with someone else?

 It helps if you can learn with someone else.
-If you can persuade a friend or family member to study with you, it will make you keep working.
-Agree times to meet and set goals for the week, and test each other regularly.
+If you can persuade a friend or a family member to study with you, it will make you keep working.

-Guesswork is important in learning a new language.
-When listening to recorded material, you aren’t expected to understand everything first time round.
+Guesswork is an important way to learn a new language.
+When listening to recorded material, you aren’t expected to understand everything first round.
 If you play the same piece several times, you will most probably understand something new each time.
-Learn to make maximum use of all the clues you can pick up.
-For example, what do the speakers sound like?
-Happy?
-Angry?
-Calm?
-Etc.

 A wide vocabulary is the key to successful language learning but don’t try to learn too much at once.
 It’s best to study frequently, for short periods of time.
-Take a maximum of six or seven items of vocabulary and learn them.
+Take at most six or seven items of vocabulary and learn them.
 Put them into sentences to fix them in your mind, then come back to them later.
-Much of the vocabulary in the course is presented by topic.

 And above all, have fun!